abasotrebla/matteogithub.github.io/_pages/booklet.md

 }
 ```

 Let's see some more examples on the use of arrays.
-The next asks to store N grades in an array and evaluate the mean, the max and the min grade.
+The next asks to store N grades in an array and evaluate the mean, the max, and the min grade.

 ```C
 #include <stdio.h>